 Foreword: BenQ ScreenBar

-If you spend a lot of time in front of the computer, you're probably already thinking about it Illumination of the workplace made.
-Most of the time you can rely on a conventional desk or floor lamp, which illuminates the workplace to some extent, but also occupies a lot of space and does not always optimally distribute the light.
-The BenQ ScreenBar promises to address these problems by being attached to save space directly on the monitor and ensures according to the manufacturer for a perfect light distribution.
+Anyone who spends a lot of time in front of the computer has certainly already given some thought to the illumination of the workplace.
+Mostly you fall back on a conventional desk or floor lamp, which illuminates the workplace to some extent, but also takes up a lot of space and does not always distribute the light optimally.
+The BenQ ScreenBar promises to address these problems by being attached directly to the monitor to save space and, according to the manufacturer, ensures perfect light distribution.

 Design, workmanship and delivery

-The BenQ ScreenBar uses a unique, asymmetrical optical design, For attachment needed 45 cm long lamp no base or pedestal, but is placed with the help of a clip and counterweight directly on the monitor housing.
-To avoid scratches, the support surface of the retaining clip is gummed accordingly.
+The BenQ ScreenBar uses a unique, asymmetrical optical design.
+The 45 cm long lamp does not need a base or stand for attachment, but is placed directly on the monitor housing with the help of a clip and counterweight.
+To avoid scratches, the contact surface of the retaining clip is rubberized accordingly.

-The ScreenBar is made Aluminium, The closing ends and the holder are again made of plastic.
-For operation are located in the middle of the lamp 4 touch sensor buttonswhich, among other things, regulates the brightness and the color temperature.
-There is also a power button and an automatic dimming function via a Ambient light sensor is controlled.
-The power supply is via USB.
-The connection cable is removable and is connected via a MicroUSB socket placed on the back.
+The ScreenBar is made of aluminum.
+The final ends and the bracket are again made of plastic.
+There are 4 touch sensor buttons in the middle of the lamp for operation, which can be used to regulate the brightness and color temperature, among other things.
+There is also a power button and an automatic dimming function that is controlled by an ambient light sensor.
+Power is supplied via USB.
+The connection cable is detachable and is connected via a MicroUSB socket on the rear.

-The quality of workmanship the ScreenBar is neat.
-There is a point of criticism regarding the operating element.
-This uses a sensitive plastic cover, which is why scratches remained on the plastic surface even after the holder had been disconnected and attached twice.
+The build quality of the ScreenBar is decent.
+There is one point of criticism regarding the control element.
+This uses a sensitive plastic cover, which is why scratches remained on the plastic surface after the holder was unplugged and plugged in twice.

-The What's in the box includes the BenQ ScreenBar, the holding clip and a MicroUSB cable with a length of 1.5 meters.
-A user manual is not included.
+The scope of delivery includes the BenQ ScreenBar, the retaining clip and a MicroUSB cable with a length of 1.5 meters.
+Operating instructions are not included.
 Instead, the individual operating steps are explained briefly and concisely on the cardboard insert of the packaging.

 Getting started for use

-Despite the Spartan hints for using the lamp, the commissioning hurdles to cope with.
-By inserting the ScreenBar into the holder and turning it lightly, it is firmly connected to the holder.
+Despite the spartan advice on using the lamp, commissioning can be mastered without any hurdles.
+By inserting the ScreenBar into the holder and turning it slightly, it is firmly connected to the holder.

-Afterwards, the ScreenBar and its holder only have to be placed on the frame top of the Minitor housing.
+Then the ScreenBar and its holder only have to be placed on the top of the frame of the mini gate housing.
 Monitors with a maximum frame thickness of 1 to 3 cm are suitable.
-If the lamp is positioned, the light incidence can be readjusted in the 10 ° angle.
-Now just connect the lamp to a conventional USB Type-A socket and the ScreenBar is ready for use.
+Once the lamp has been positioned, the incidence of light can be readjusted at a 10 ° angle.
+Now just connect the lamp to a conventional USB type A socket and the ScreenBar is ready for use.

 Practical test of the ScreenBar